CoronaVirus Update: The Law Office of David Johnson remains open for our existing and new clients in need of our services.

 To protect the health and safety of our employees and clients, all appointments are handled via phone conference.
 Reception is still open and e-mails will be returned as quickly as possible.
 We hope you and your loved ones are staying safe and healthy.

 Located in downtown Salem, Oregon, The Law Office of David Johnson is committed to providing exemplary legal service.
 Our firm is dedicated to understanding your individual needs as well as guiding you through the necessary steps regarding your legal issue.
-Whether you need a Salem divorce lawyer or assistance with a Chapter 7 proceeding or a will or trust, we can assist you.
-We can help you navigate through a divorce, custody issue, parenting plan, spousal support, chapter 7 bankruptcy, will, trust, or probate.
+Whether you need a Salem divorce lawyer or a will or trust, we can assist you.
+We can help you navigate through a divorce, custody issue, parenting plan, spousal support, will, trust, or probate.
 Choose the Law Office of David Johnson when it is a matter of importance.

 We focus our practice on the below areas:

 Going through a divorce is an emotionally taxing experience, and many individuals find the process overwhelming and complicated.
 Rest assured, David Johnson, will expertly advise you.
 He will negotiate a divorce settlement detailed to your needs, consult with you before making any decisions, and keep you informed throughout the whole process.

 Many people wonder, “How long will my divorce take?”
 Generally, a divorce can be completed in a year.
 However, the real determination of how long a divorce will take depends on how quickly the couple can come to an agreement.